 "If I've never spoken to a person before I always prefer to first reach out via email with a short pitch, just to see if they're interested in writing about the subject.
 Don't send out a full press release straight away, start with friendly checking if they'd be interested in covering this topic.
 If so, they'd be eager to hear from you, and you can take it from there."

 Do you have any tips for that initial pitch to journalists?

 "Get to the point.
 Always be kind and try to really make it a good offer, you know.
-Make sure that you personalise the email, show that you understand what the journalist has written about and refer to those articles.
+Make sure that you personalize the email, show that you understand what the journalist has written about, and refer to those articles.
 Then you can mention you have some news which could be interesting for their readers.
 Keep the email short, and send.

 "Always make sure that the person that you're reaching out to will at least understand and agree with what you say."

 Does this method change from brand to brand or industry to industry?

 "It does.
 With certain types of news, you want to reach like 100 people, and you really want to go wide with the story.
 However, I do believe that even if you're going to reach out to as many as 100 people, you need to figure out which five are most important to you.
 Once you've done that, reach out to them with a perfectly targeted and personalized email.
 For instance, my client GoSpooky is a Dutch marketing agency; the number of publications that are relevant to them is minimal.
 In those cases, it's a matter of finding the right people and building those relationships."